 Please note: It is recommended that all Yale/Stanford Global Health Scholars be covered by malpractice insurance during their International Health Rotation.
 Both Yale and Stanford extend their residents’ coverage during approved IHE rotations.

-The domestic/Indian Health Services sites both serving the Navajo Nation are:
+Domestic/Indian Health Services sites serving the Navajo Nation:

 Learn more about the Stanford/Yale sites here.

 The application process is managed by Laura Crawford at Yale University.
 If you have questions specific to the application, please email Laura – firstname.lastname@example.org.
 This information can also be found on the Yale website.

 Application components may be emailed or sent by mail.